-DRILL is a Big Lottery funded five-year long, programme across the four nations of the UK, run by Disability Wales, Disability Action Northern Ireland, Disability Rights UK, and Inclusion Scotland.
+DRILL was a Big Lottery funded five-year long, programme across the four nations of the UK, run by Disability Wales, Disability Action Northern Ireland, Disability Rights UK, and Inclusion Scotland.
 The funding is unique and exists to start the process of tackling a significant gap in the literature regarding the lived experiences of disabled people.

-The DRILL programme is led by disabled people in all parts of its structure.
+The DRILL programme was led by disabled people in all parts of its structure.
 The projects funded must be designed and delivered in full co-production with disabled people.
 This means that disabled people are equal partners in the research alongside academics or researchers.
 All projects must be aligned with the Social Model of Disability.

 The programme exists to empower disabled people to set their own research questions based on their priorities and lived experiences.
 This creates a change in mindset where disabled people direct and own the research instead of being passive subjects of research.